Commentary on "Let the Church Know"

 SOURCE OF POWER FOR SUCCESSFUL WITNESSING AND CHURCH GROWTH

-REPORTING: MENTIONED FIVE TIMES
+REPORTING: MENTIONED 12 TIMES

-RELYING ON THE HOLY SPIRIT: NOT MENTIONED
+RELYING ON THE HOLY SPIRIT: MENTIONED ONE TIME

 Copyright 2012 BibleStudiesForAdventists.com.
 All rights reserved.
 Revised June 7, 2012.
 This website is published by Life Assurance Ministries, Casa Grande, Arizona, USA, the publisher of Proclamation!
 Magazine.
 Contact email: BibleStudiesForAdventists@gmail.com.